 Portella Armacera state-owned equipped area

-Vegetation type: Bosco m. of conifers and deciduous trees
+Vegetation type: Bosco m. of Conifers and Broad-leaved trees

 Toilets for the disabled: 0

 Drinking water points:?